DigitalState/Demo/README.md

 ### Fixtures

 The purpose of fixtures is to document the known state of the Platform, and most importantly, being able to revert back to that known state on demand.
-The known state includes all Postgres database rows, Redis cache, Formio forms, Camunda bpmn workflows, etc.
+The known state includes all Postgres database rows, Redis cache, Formio forms, Camunda BPMN workflows, etc.

-Fixtures are often used for the purpose of setting up sample data during initialization of the Platform.
+Fixtures are often used for the purpose of setting up sample demo data during the first deployment of the Platform.

 Custom fixtures have been added to the [fixtures directory](resource/fixtures).
-This enables the demo to have its own sample data and bypass the base fixtures provided by DigitalState.
+These custom fixtures enables the demo to have its own sample data and bypass the base fixtures provided by DigitalState, which are more developer centric.

+## Features

+...

+## Conclusion

+Now that we have gone thru a quick overview of the Platform, it is time to download the [Platform](https://github.com/DigitalState/Platform) repository and setup an instance of your own.

 ## Contributing